It's easy to make these vegetarian meatball subs at home using storebought or homemade meatballs! They are perfect for family dinners or game days.

 Notes

-- Pasta sauce: You can keep things classic with a jar of traditional spaghetti sauce or use for your favorite kind of pasta sauce.
-I like using roasted garlic and basil or Italian seasoned pasta sauce for extra flavor.
+- Pasta sauce: You can keep things classic with a jar of marinara sauce or use your favorite kind of pasta sauce.
+I like using roasted garlic and basil or Italian-seasoned pasta sauce for extra flavor.

-- Make vegan: Replace shredded mozzarella with your favorite vegan shreds or by omit cheese entirely.
-Use vegan butter in place of regular butter and double check that your sub rolls are vegan.
+- Make vegan: Replace shredded mozzarella with your favorite vegan shreds or omit cheese entirely.
+Use vegan butter in place of regular butter and double-check that your sub rolls are vegan.

 - This recipe yields a slightly toasty meatball sub.
 If you prefer a soft sub roll, just skip the initial toasting and only toast with the meatballs and cheese.